AllenHark Relay — Client Integration Guide

 Submission Modes

-We provide two submission modes:
+We provide three submission modes:

 A) QUIC (Recommended — 0.1ms possible)